 Subaru to invent the

-Packing Peanuts Personal Protection Package,
+Packing Peanuts Personal Protection Package, which

-which will fill the entire interior
+will fill the entire interior

-with packing peanuts in an accident.
+with packing peanuts in

 Only Forester offers an enormous panoramic moonroof big enough to eject unwelcome passengers.

 Standard mills in both cars produce 170 horsepower and displace 2.5 liters.
 Both run regular unleaded.